 The current popularity trend shows a relative increase in favor of Python.
 It also shows a decrease in PHP popularity.
 The graph below can give an insight into that trend.

-The average rate for middle to senior Python developers in Ukraine is about 50 - 70 USD per hour.
+The average rate for middle to senior Python developers in Eastern Europe is about 50 - 70 USD per hour.
 Whereas PHP developers' rates are about 40-60 USD per hour.

 Scalability is the ability of the application, network, process, or system to handle an expanding amount of work.
 It is also the system’s potential to expand so as to handle that growth.
 One of the foremost necessary features of any solution these days is scalability.